iskyd/babs/docs/chord.rst

 By default, as before, strict is set to True, so if the Chord will be invalid after remove you will have a ChordException.
-If a ChordException is raised the notes in the chord will be restored as they were before the remove.
+If ChordException is raised the notes in the chord will be restored as they were before the remove.

 .. code-block:: python